 The bank must obtain collateral from the borrower in the form of cash, letters of credit issued by an entity other than the borrower, or acceptable securities, and the value of collateral obtained must be at least 102% of the value of securities loaned.
 Both the collateral and the securities loaned are marked-to-market on a daily basis so that at least 102% of the value of the loaned securities has been received from the borrower.
-In the event that the loaned securities or, if unable to purchase those securities on the open market, credit the Fund's accounts with cash equal to the market value of the loaned securities.
-Once cash collateral is received by the custodian bank, it is invested and the investments are subject to market and credit risk.
+In the event that the loaned securities are not returned by the borrower, the bank will, at its own expense, either replace the loaned securities or, if unable to purchase those securities.
+Once cash collateral is received by the custodian bank, it is invested, and the investments are subject to market and credit risk.
 The custodial bank is not responsible for any losses on invested collateral.